60 years of international work

-In 1979, the first contacts were established in the People’s Republic of China.
-Despite difficult conditions, KAS also took the big step to Africa: the Foundation celebrated its first two office openings in Cameroon and Tanzania.
-On the continent, where the colonial era had largely just ended, there were high expectations from the national independence movements that, however, could only rarely be fulfilled.
+Despite challenging conditions, KAS also made its first steps in Africa, when the Foundation celebrated its first two office openings in Cameroon and Tanzania.
+On the continent, where the colonial era had for the most part only just ended, high hopes where centred on the national independence movements.
+These, however, could only rarely be fulfilled.

-The 1970s and 1980s were characterised by a geographical expansion of work in Europe and North America.
-The central goal was expanding the Transatlantic Community of Values, and thus, intensifying relations between EU and NATO partners.
+The 1970s and 1980s were characterised by a geographical expansion of our work in Europe and North America.
+The central goal was expanding the transatlantic community of values, and thus, intensifying relations between EU and NATO partners.

-The fall of the Iron Curtain brought an entire range of new opportunities for the Foundation’s work.
-In the ten countries of Central, Eastern and South-Eastern Europe that have joined the EU, the Foundation has helped them to overcome the hurdles on the way to EU accession by providing political advice and educational work.
+The fall of the Iron Curtain brought a whole range of new opportunities for the Foundation’s work in South-Eastern Europe.
+The Foundation has helped the ten countries of Central and Eastern Europe that have joined the EU overcome the hurdles on the way to EU accession by providing political advice and educational assistance.

-In the meantime, our worldwide network has grown to 110 offices in more than 80 countries on all continents.
+In the meantime, our worldwide network has grown to more than 100 offices in over 80 countries on all continents.
 Development policy issues can no longer be viewed in isolation from issues of foreign and security policy, economic policy, or environmental policy.

 In conversation with Dr Gerhard Wahlers